-The main objective of the new website was to expand the current website to reach all regional markets, domestic and international.
+The main objective of the Adventist Risk Management website was to expand their existing website to reach all regional markets, domestic and international.
 Content had to be customized based on the region and translated into multiple languages.
 The footprint would extend to six regional markets with a total of seven different languages.

 The primary objectives for the Adventist Risk Management Website were: